Summary and key findings

 Monitoring cultural safety and cultural respect in the health system, and the impact it has on access to appropriate health care, are limited by a lack of national and state level data.
 This is particularly the case in relation to reporting on the policies and practices of mainstream health services, such as primary health care services and hospitals.

-There is also limited data on the experiences of Indigenous health care users.
+There are limited data on the experiences of Indigenous health care users.
 Most jurisdictions undertake surveys about patients’ experiences in public hospitals, but there is not a lot of available data on Indigenous patient experience.
 A high proportion of Indigenous Australians use mainstream health services, so further data developments in this area are required to allow for more comprehensive reporting across the health sector.

-Additionally, the ABS Indigenous health and social surveys, for example, the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19 and the National Aboriginal and Torres Strait Islander Social Survey (NATSISS) 2014–15, are national surveys to collect cultural safety information/patient experience.
+Additionally, the ABS Indigenous health and social surveys, for example, the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19 and the National Aboriginal and Torres Strait Islander Social Survey (NATSISS) 2014–15, are national surveys to collect cultural safety information/ patient experience.
 Both surveys contain questions relevant to patient experience and cultural safety.
-However, the infrequent data collection (around 5–6 years or more) do not allow for timely update of data for the monitoring framework.
+However, the infrequent data collection (around 5–6 years or more) do not allow for the timely update of data for the monitoring framework.

 This report brings together data from a wide range of sources.
 All the data presented in this monitoring framework are available in Excel format under Data.
 The Excel tables also include all relevant footnotes, technical details and individual data sources.